-Common Bleeding Heart Dicentra spectabilis

-Height: 3 feet
+White Bleeding Heart Dicentra spectabilis 'Alba' Height: 32 inches Spread: 3 feet Spacing: 30 inches Sunlight: • Hardiness Zone: 1b Description:

-Spread: 3 feet

-Spacing: 30 inches

-Sunlight: 0

-Hardiness Zone: 1b

-Other Names: Old Fashioned Bleeding Heart

-Description:

-Bushy upright mounded selection features blue-green fern-like foliage and arching stems of heart shaped locket flowers with white protruding petals; excellent for shaded borders and beds; beautiful cut flower; goes into summer dormancy

-Ornamental Features

-Common Bleeding Heart features delicate nodding pink heart-shaped flowers with white tips dangling from the stems from late spring to early summer.
-Its ferny compound leaves remain bluish-green in color throughout the season.
+Easy to grow, bushy mound of fern-like. light green foliage featuring long, arching stems of white, dangling heart shaped flowers; an excellent addition to borders, cutting gardens or garden beds; blooms in early spring before going summer dormant Ornamental Features White Bleeding Heart features delicate nodding white heart-shaped flowers dangling from the stems from late spring to early summer.
+Its ferny compound leaves remain light green in color throughout the season.
+Landscape Attributes White Bleeding Heart is an herbaceous perennial with a mounded form.

-Landscape Attributes

-Common Bleeding Heart is an herbaceous perennial with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.
 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Common Bleeding Heart is recommended for the following landscape applications;

-- Mass Planting - General Garden Use
+White Bleeding Heart is recommended for the following landscape applications; - Mass Planting - General Garden Use

-Common Bleeding Heart flowers Photo courtesy of NetPS Plant Finder
+White Bleeding Heart flowers Photo courtesy of NetPS Plant Finder

-Common Bleeding Heart in bloom Photo courtesy of NetPS Plant Finder
+White Bleeding Heart flowers Photo courtesy of NetPS Plant Finder

-GREEN ACRE FARM & NURSERY

-Planting & Growing

-Common Bleeding Heart will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
+GREEN ACRE FARM & NURSERY Planting & Growing White Bleeding Heart will grow to be about 32 inches tall at maturity, with a spread of 3 feet.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 30 inches apart.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 15 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.
 This plant does best in partial shade to shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
-This species is not originally from North America.
-It can be propagated by division.
+This is a selected variety of a species not originally from North America.
+It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.